bitgrip/uptrack/docs/uptrack.md

 ### Synopsis

-uptrack is a service to automaticly check the uptime of your HTTP services
+uptrack is a service to steadily check the uptime of your HTTP services

 ### Options

 ```
-      --config string   config file (default is $HOME/.uptrack.yaml)
   -h, --help                    help for uptrack
       --log-json                if to log using json format
+      --uptrack-config string   Configuration file for uptrack application  (default "config/uptrack.yaml")
   -v, --verbosity int           verbosity level to use
 ```

 ### SEE ALSO